The evolution of the southern Baltic coastal zone

 and 23.9oC respectively.
 C. pengoi had never been recorded

-in the Gulf of Gdansk prior to 1999.
+in the Gulf of Gdańsk prior to 1999.

-The Chinese mitten crab Eriocheir sinensis (Decapoda: Grapsidae) from Polish waters Monika Normant, Anna Wiszniewska, Anna Szaniawska
+The Chinese mitten crab Eriocheir sinensis (Decapoda: Grapsidae) from Polish waters

 Keywords: catadromous species, Eriocheir sinensis, non-indigenous organism